People Management Policy

 5. Main Principles of Conduct in connection with Equality, Diversity and Inclusion

-The Equality, Diversity and Inclusion Policy further develops the Group's objectives and principles on these matters, which can be summarised in the following:
+The Equality, Diversity and Inclusion Policy further develops the objectives and principles on these matters at the Group level, which can be summarised in the following:

-a) respect diversity among its professionals, promoting non-discrimination;
+a) respect for diversity among the professionals of the Group’s companies, promoting non-discrimination;

-c) promote gender equality, especially as regards access to employment, professional training and promotion, and working conditions.
+c) promotion of gender equality, especially as regards access to employment, professional training and promotion, and working conditions.

 6. Main Principles of Conduct in connection with the Selection and Hiring of Professionals